hychn/hychn.github.io/md/studyplan_tips.md

+# Improving learning by managing stress and repetition
+* LEARNING: Neurological circuits firing under intensity or often

+* Stress is good, but it needs to be at the right time
+* System
+  * stress = adrenaline, cortisol, ephinepheren
+  * memory = (delta_after_stress/after_stress)*repetition
+* strategy to maximize memory
+  * increase r and ds/s
+      * how to increase ds/s? increase ds, lower s
+  * calm-focused:after allow adrenaline to have effects afterwards:relax-lower levels back to calm-focused
+  * prepare yourself throughout the day, week
+* Means to raise stress
+  * Cold water
+  * Exercise
+  * Coffee-Suger
+  * Channel

+# Stress
+* Control heartbeat, by controlling breathing
+* Exhale increases pressure at heart, telling heart to slow down
+* Increase the number of exhales
 # WHAT IS THE END GOAL
 * Be able to reason and solve questions, even though they may take time, be able to solve them.
 * Solve difficult questions and don't give up